 But finding them could also give us important clues about our own humanity.

-“If we confirm that intelligent life is common, it will be a good indication that our civilization can still survive for much more than a few hundred years.
-Conversely, if we were to discover that there are no active civilizations in our Galaxy it would be a bad sign for our long-term survival, ”said Conselice.
+“If we confirm that intelligent life is common, it will be a good indication that our civilization can survive for much more than a few hundred years.
+If, on the other hand, we were to discover that there are no active civilizations in our Galaxy, it would be a bad sign for our long-term survival,” Conselice said.

 In other words?
 Space exploration, the search for alien civilizations and extraterrestrial intelligent life are always an important thing.